Tutorial: Configure Miro for automatic user provisioning

-Azure Active Directory uses a concept called assignments to determine which users should receive access to selected apps.
-In the context of automatic user provisioning, only the users and/or groups that have been assigned to an application in Azure AD are synchronized.
+Microsoft Entra ID uses a concept called assignments to determine which users should receive access to selected apps.
+In the context of automatic user provisioning, only the users and/or groups that have been assigned to an application in Microsoft Entra ID are synchronized.

-Before configuring and enabling automatic user provisioning, you should decide which users and/or groups in Azure AD need access to Miro.
+Before configuring and enabling automatic user provisioning, you should decide which users and/or groups in Microsoft Entra ID need access to Miro.
 Once decided, you can assign these users and/or groups to Miro by following the instructions here:

 Important tips for assigning users to Miro

-It is recommended that a single Azure AD user is assigned to Miro to test the automatic user provisioning configuration.
+It is recommended that a single Microsoft Entra user is assigned to Miro to test the automatic user provisioning configuration.
 Additional users and/or groups may be assigned later.

 When assigning a user to Miro, you must select any valid application-specific role (if available) in the assignment dialog.
 Users with the Default Access role are excluded from provisioning.